-Do you have a toddler or preschooler – who you KNOW is not shy – seem at a loss in different social situations?
+Do you have a toddler or preschooler – who you KNOW is not shy – that seems to not feel comfortable in new situations?
 Here’s how to help.

 I’ve been there.

 My firstborn daughter spent her first 3 years acting shy, even though I knew she wasn’t.
 She acted standoffish.

 I actually really agonized over this (Type A women agonize) for a while until I started to do things a bit differently with her to help her feel comfortable in new situations.

 Pull out these fun questions to share some laughs with your precious ones.
 Use them out at meal times, car rides, or any time the day is getting chaotic and you need a reset to connect.

 She grew up just fine.
 Now I’m using those tactics on my son who actually is more reserved than her in the first place.